The University of Twente will apply for a student visa for all non-EER students who join a course of Twente Pathway College.

 By Dutch law students cannot apply for visa themselves.
 All applications for (entry) visa and residence permits are therefore coordinated by the University of Twente.

 If you require and entry visa, you or your agent will be contacted by email to guide you through every step of the visa application process.
 Once you confirmed you offer of admission you will receive this visa pack with clear instructions.
-Due to the limited validity of the entry visa, we will start sending out visa information packs from around the last week of May 2020 onwards.
-The final visa application deadline for September 2020 intake is provisionally set at 5 July 2020.
+Due to the limited validity of the entry visa, we will start sending out visa information packs from around mid-June 2020 onwards.
+The final visa application deadline for September 2020 intake is set at 15 July 2020.

 Who requires a visa?